kvothesfs/QSR-DC/README.md

 ## Transformations

-The following are applied on the original variables, testing different values for the lag periods.
-For the exponential weights, different values are tested
+The following are applied on the original regressor variables:

 - Lagged differences
 - Lagged differences of differences